valentynkt/BackendGarden/content/notes/REST API.md

 > [!info]-
 > - **Uniform Interface**: The interface between client and server remains consistent across different parts of an application, simplifying and decoupling the architecture.
 > - **Stateless**: Each request from the client to the server must contain all the information the server needs to understand the request.
-The server does not store any state about the client session.
+The server does not store any state about the client [[Session Management|session]].
 > - **Cacheable**: Responses must define themselves as cacheable or not, to prevent clients from reusing stale or inappropriate data.
 > - **Client-Server Architecture**: Separating the user interface concerns from the data storage concerns improves the portability of the user interface across multiple platforms and scalability by simplifying the server components.
 > - **Layered System**: The client cannot ordinarily tell whether it is connected directly to the end server or to an intermediary along the way.